gw4e/frontend-blockchain/README.md

 - Configure the network nodes
 - Submit transactions
 - Explore the content of the blockchain for each of the nodes
+- Mofify the mining rate if the nodes and see the impact on the [consensus](https://github.com/gw4e/backend-blockchain)

 ## Tech